Diabetes in Dogs – Lack of Insulin Production in the Body

 • Lethargy

-In diagnosing and treating diabetes, the knowledge and skill of your veterinarian is absolutely essential.
+In diagnosing and treating diabetes, the knowledge and skill of your veterinarian are absolutely essential.
 After a complete physical exam of your dog, your vet will perform laboratory tests.
-Because the symptoms of diabetes can often mimic those of other diseases, such as Cushing’s disease and hypothyroidism, only by a combination of symptoms and laboratory tests can a definitive diagnosis of diabetes be made.
+Since the symptoms of diabetes can often mimic those of other diseases, such as Cushing’s disease and hypothyroidism, only a combination of symptoms and laboratory tests can lead to a definitive diagnosis.

-Complete blood work and chemistries, as well as a urinary analysis will be performed to establish the amount of glucose present in the dogs blood and urine.
-A positive result in the urine, and a value of over 200 in the blood is indicative of diabetes.
-In addition, the level of ketones will be measured to ensure that they are not abnormally high.
+Complete blood work, blood chemistries, and a urine analysis will be performed to measure the amount of glucose present in your dog’s blood and urine.
+A positive result in the urine and a blood glucose value over 200 mg/dL are indicative of diabetes.
+Additionally, the level of ketones will be measured to ensure they are not abnormally high.

-Once a diagnosis of diabetes has been made, your veterinarian can begin to work with you and your dog to get control over your the disease.
-Treatment of diabetes has many facets, and may include insulin injections, dietary adjustments and even lifestyle changes.
+Once a diagnosis of diabetes has been made, your veterinarian can work with you and your dog to manage the disease.
+Treatment typically includes insulin injections, dietary adjustments, and possibly lifestyle changes.

-Almost all dogs with insulin dependent diabetes will require insulin injections to regulate their blood glucose.
-The most commonly used type of insulin, Vetsulin, is made specifically for dogs.
-However there are many types of insulin available, and your vet will decide which will work best for your pet.
-Although many owners are initially afraid to give their dog injections, your veterinarian will help you to get comfortable with the procedure, and it can soon become second-hand to you.
+Most dogs with insulin-dependent diabetes will require insulin injections to regulate their blood glucose.
+The most commonly used insulin for dogs is Vetsulin, which is specifically made for pets.
+However, there are many types of insulin available, and your vet will decide which one works best for your pet.
+Although many owners are initially apprehensive about giving their dog injections, your veterinarian will help you feel comfortable with the procedure, and it can soon become second nature.

-The initial regulation phase of treatment may include several “glucose curves” where a starting dose of insulin is given, and the blood glucose is checked immediately after eating, as well as 4-6 more times at 2-hour intervals to monitor the dogs blood glucose levels throughout the day.
+The initial regulation phase may include several “glucose curves,” where an initial dose of insulin is given, and blood glucose is checked immediately after eating, as well as 4-6 more times at 2-hour intervals to monitor the dog’s blood glucose levels throughout the day.

-Glucose levels in the blood between 90-180mg/dL are the optimum and target range of diabetes control.
-Levels from 180-300mg/dL are too high, and symptoms of diabetes will begin to manifest.
-Over 300mg/dL the blood glucose is dangerously high, and serious side effects can occur.
+The optimal blood glucose levels for diabetes control are between 90-180 mg/dL.
+Levels between 180-300 mg/dL are too high, and symptoms of diabetes will start to appear.
+If blood glucose exceeds 300 mg/dL, it becomes dangerously high, and serious side effects can occur.

-It may take several weeks of adjusting the dosage of insulin, as well as several glucose curves to establish the correct dosage for your dog.
-At home, you may be asked to get a glucose meter so that you can monitor your dogs glucose levels, insuring they do not get too high, or too low.
-Hypoglycemia, or blood sugar levels below 50 mg/dL, is a life threatening emergency, most often caused by giving a diabetic dog an incorrect dose of insulin, or giving a dose of insulin when the dog has not eaten prior.
-Symptoms of hypoglycemia include severe lethargy, dizziness, loss of bladder control, loss of consciousness and seizures.
-If your diabetic pet begins to exhibit these symptoms, immediately try to get him to eat something, or spread honey or corn syrup in the mouth for the body to absorb the glucose, and seek immediate veterinary attention.
+It may take several weeks to adjust the insulin dosage, and several glucose curves may be required to find the correct dosage for your dog.
+At home, you may be asked to use a glucose meter to monitor your dog’s glucose levels, ensuring they do not get too high or too low.
+Hypoglycemia, or blood sugar levels below 50 mg/dL, is a life-threatening emergency, most often caused by giving a diabetic dog an incorrect dose of insulin or administering insulin when the dog hasn’t eaten.
+Symptoms of hypoglycemia include severe lethargy, dizziness, loss of bladder control, loss of consciousness, and seizures.
+If your diabetic pet exhibits these symptoms, immediately try to get them to eat something or spread honey or corn syrup in their mouth for the body to absorb the glucose, and seek immediate veterinary attention.

-Because keeping a constant, well-regulated blood sugar level is the goal of diabetes treatment, your veterinarian may recommend switching your dog to a high-fiber, lowered-carbohydrate diet to help maintain their blood sugar levels.
+Since maintaining a constant, well-regulated blood sugar level is the goal of diabetes treatment, your veterinarian may recommend switching your dog to a high-fiber, low-carbohydrate diet to help regulate their blood glucose levels.

-Through a combination of insulin and dietary changes, initial regulation of your diabetic dog will help to control their disease, and you should see positive changes in their energy, body condition and other symptoms within a few weeks.
-After good regulation has been established, monitoring bloodwork every 3-6 months will be needed to ensure your pets insulin requirements are not changing, and regulation of glucose is still good.
+With a combination of insulin and dietary changes, the initial regulation of your diabetic dog will help control the disease.
+Within a few weeks, you should see positive changes in their energy, body condition, and other symptoms.
+After good regulation has been established, monitoring blood work every 3-6 months will be necessary to ensure your pet’s insulin requirements remain stable and glucose regulation stays on track.

 Dogs and Cataracts

-The most common “side effect” of diabetes seen in dogs is progressive blindness caused by cataracts.
-Prolonged high amounts of glucose in the blood lead to cataract (a white pigmentation of the lens) formation in the eye, which causes blindness.
-Unfortunately, many dogs that develop diabetes will also develop cataracts and blindness as a result, even with excellent treatment and control.
-Surgery is available in some cases to remove the cataract and restore vision, but is not an option in every case.
+One of the most common complications of diabetes in dogs is progressive blindness caused by cataracts.
+Prolonged high levels of glucose in the blood lead to the formation of cataracts (a white pigmentation of the lens) in the eyes, which can cause blindness.
+Unfortunately, many dogs with diabetes will develop cataracts and blindness, even with excellent treatment and control.
+In some cases, surgery can remove the cataract and restore vision, but it is not an option in every case.

 Share: